|mail this page to a colleague|

 Do not handle with bare hands.
 Contamination can also be caused by handling of the quartz with bare hands.
 It is important to always use safety gloves when handling quartz torch components.
 If the quartz components are handled with bare hands, body oils may be deposited on the surface.
 These oils can accelerate devitrification of the quartz and significantly reduce the torch lifetime.

 Organics: Carbon deposits from organic samples can be burnt off the outer tube using a portable hand-held propane torch.
 A wet cloth should be wrapped around the ferrule to prevent it over-heating when the end of the outer tube is heated in the flame.
 After cleaning, the outer tube should be stood in a vertical position until it has cooled.
 Wear safety gloves at all times when cleaning torches and be careful to avoid touching hot surfaces.
-Note that the D-Torch outer tube cannot be heated in a muffle furnace since it has a polymer ferrule attached to it.
+Note that Ceramic outer tubes cannot be heated in a muffle furnace since it has a polymer ferrule attached to it.

 Salts: Salt deposits are best removed by soaking the torch in a 25% solution (4x dilution) of Fluka RBS-25 or in dilute acid.
 Stand the tube upright in a beaker and use sufficient cleaning solution to cover the salt deposits.
 We recommend that the polymer ferrule is not soaked in acid.